-It’s the main foundation for achieving goals that are important to us: we need to be internally motivated, persist in spite of challenges & have a growth mindset.
-Love of L. is related to curiosity, but goes beyond it – as the desire to add systematically to what we know & taking joy in the intrinsic value of the process.
+It’s the main foundation for achieving goals which are important to us: we need to be internally motivated, persist in spite of challenges & have a growth mindset.
+Love of Learning is related to Curiosity, but goes beyond it – as the desire to systematically add to what we know, & taking joy in the intrinsic value of the process.
 It includes the effort to master new skills, topics & bodies of knowledge, whether on one’s own or formally.

-It’s wanting to make sense of things, find out how things work, gain competence & control over self & the environment.
+It’s wanting to make sense of things, finding out how things work, gaining competence & control over self & the environment.
 It’s being open, perceptive & experimental.
-EXP:

-• not afraid to admit ignorance • open to all types of information • want to know how the world works • willing to go the extra mile to gather all the facts possible • are excited by new ways of understanding
+EXP: • being excited by new ways of understanding • not afraid to admit ignorance • open to all types of information • wanting to know how the world works • willing to go the extra mile to gather all the facts possible

-The ability to understand how things are inter-related or can be compared (how parts of a topic or situation relate to each other & to the whole).
+The ability to understand how things are inter-related or can be compared – how parts of a topic or situation relate to each other & to the whole.
 Seeing things from different points of view or re-framing a problem, with or without effort.
-It helps to judge distances (like what it takes to move from despair to hope), which also makes it possible to hold comparisons which can help manage emotional responses, allowing optimism.
+It helps to judge distances (like what it takes to move from despair to hope), which also makes it possible to hold comparisons that help manage emotional responses, allowing for optimism.

-It’s best NOT to viewing a situation or a person using a lens from our past.
-Perspective provides an understanding of what’s happening in the moment, seeing clearly the answer in any situation & the correct next step toward our vision of success. ( re. elephant Parable)
+It’s best NOT to viewing a situation or a person using the lens of our past.
+Proper perspective provides an understanding of what’s happening in the moment, seeing clearly the answer in any situation & the correct next step toward our vision of success. ( re. elephant Parable)

 The ability to quickly, often cleverly, find ways to overcome difficulties & problems, to make things happen when the chips are down & the situation looks bleak.
-A unique use of resources – people, info, time, money, physical environment – to their fullest potential, to achieve our goals.
+A unique use of resources to achieve our goals – people, info, time, money, physical environment – to their fullest potential